lspector/Clojush/README.txt

     lein run clojush.examples.simple-regression

+If you would like to change a parameter, you may do so at the command line.
+For example, to change the default population size from 1000 to 50, call:

+    lein run clojush.examples.simple-regression :population-size 50

+Additional parameters may also be specified.

-This will load everything and run PushGP on a simple symbolic regression problem (symbolic regression of y=x^3-2x^2-x).
+The above calls will load everything and run PushGP on a simple symbolic regression problem (symbolic regression of y=x^3-2x^2-x).
 Although the details will vary from run to run, and it's possible that it will fail, this usually succeeds in a few generations.

-Another simple (perhaps simpler) option is to use Clooj.
-To run an example in Clooj, download and launch the latest "standalone" build from https://github.com/arthuredelstein/clooj, open the Clojush project, open an example file within Clojush/src/clojush/examples, and select REPL > Evaluate entire file.

-In other IDEs there will be other ways to run the examples.
-For example, in Eclipse/Counterclockwise you can simply open an example and select Clojure > Load clojure file in REPL.
-Similarly, in Clooj
+Another option is to evaluate in the leinigen repl:

+    sh> lein repl
+    ...
+    clojush.core=> (use 'clojush.examples.simple-regression))
+    ...
+    clojush.core=> (pushgp)

+Arguments to pushgp may be specified as in the command line case.

 For large-scale runs you may want to provide additional arguments to java in order to allow  access to more memory and/or to take maximal